 It is important to actively fight racism every day, and it is especially important to honor today's holiday.
 Below are some resources to learn about Black history and racism and to contribute to the Black Lives Matter cause.

 Update 6/19/21: we're added more links to mutual aid, Black-owned businesses, and Black creators to support.

 Films and Videos:

 Where you put your money on a daily basis is a crucial form of advocacy!
-To fund antiracism work and help close the racial wealth gap, it's important to regularly donate to BLM organizations and buy from Black-owned businesses (as you are able and within your financial means, of course).
-In addition, all Black lives cannot matter until Black female, Black LGBTQIA+, and Black disabled lives do, so we strongly encourage you to donate what you can to organizations that support LGBTQIA+ Black people.
+To fund anti-racism work and help close the racial wealth gap, it's important to regularly donate to Black-led organizations and Black people and buy from Black-owned businesses (as you are able and within your financial means, of course).
+In addition, all Black lives cannot matter until Black women/femme/gender non-conforming, Black LGBTQIA+, and Black disabled lives do, so we strongly encourage you to donate what you can to organizations that support LGBTQIA+ Black people.
 Below are some pointers.

 Organizations to donate to: